 I just arrived home after visiting my son, Tim.
 Last year, on Thanksgiving 2010, my son and I went on a quest to hunt down a turkey baster for the preparation of the Thanksgiving bird.
 It started at 10 o’clock in the morning.
-We headed off in the family car and it was soon into thirty minutes of our sojourn, I…Continue
+We headed off in the family car and it was soon into thirty minutes of our sojourn, I realized that I missing Pierre Robert’s traditional playing of…Continue

 Added by Martin Connors on November 24, 2011 at 4:00pm — No Comments